vlasscontreras/php-trainer/README.md

 ### Superglobals

-Superglobals are variables that are available automatically to the script, with no need of `global` keyword usage.
+Superglobals are variables that are available automatically to the script, with no need for `global` keyword usage.
 Superglobals are available in every scope.

 | Suberglobal | Content |
 | ----------- | ------- |